Canon 1D Mark III vs Nikon D5

 |Canon 1D Mark II N||Y||-||-||-||-||-||1.1||-||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark III or the Nikon D5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark III:

 - Less heavy: Is lighter (by 260g or 18 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced category (31 percent cheaper at launch).